replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 ### Object Store Requirements for Existing Clusters

-When installing the admin console on an existing Kubernetes cluster, KOTS creates the required stateful components using the default StorageClass in the cluster.
+When installing KOTS on an existing Kubernetes cluster, KOTS creates the required stateful components using the default StorageClass in the cluster.

 The only requirement is that a StorageClass be present.